kodosa7/party-slide-viewer/README.md

 ## Party Slide Viewer
 # JavaScript-ish fullscreen image viewer

-I have been insensively looking for a lightweight partysystem that coould have been
+I have been intensively looking for a lightweight partysystem that could have been
-used at scene parties where I'm involved in organizing.
+used at scene parties I'm involved in organizing.
 As my needs are pretty basic,
-I just needed the viewer for slides that usually announce other demoscene events that are
+I just needed the viewer for slides usually announcing other demoscene events that are
 close in time.
 There were literally three options:

-Partmeister - which is total mess, huge system depending on PHP knowledge and client/server
+- Partymeister - which is total mess, huge system depending on PHP knowledge and client/server
               solution.
-Wuhu - much lighter solution but still dependable on having at least local PHP server installed Own system - which is basically this solution you're looking at.
+- Wuhu - much lighter solution but still dependable on having at least local PHP server installed
+- Own ultra lightweight system - which is basically the solution you're looking at.

 # What it does
 - After entering images on click, it shows them in fullscreen mode (press F11 in your browser)